physics-paul/mfi-assignment8/README.md

 Additionally we can plot the distribution of both measures, given by:

 This Python script can be seen in the GitHub pages as 'eventStudies.py'.
 Be cautioned though, this code takes around ~1hr to run, because of the intensive process in calculating the CAV and CAR for each event study.

+This code produces the final 'sentimentAnalysisAndEventStudies.csv' data file to obtain all information for each event study.

 ### Rudimentary Sentiment Analysis